Los Lagos Region

 Los Lagos Region (Región de Los Lagos /es/, 'Region of the Lakes') is one of Chile's 16 regions, which are first order administrative divisions, and comprises four provinces: Chiloé, Llanquihue, Osorno and Palena.
 The region contains the country's second-largest island, Chiloé, and the second-largest lake, Llanquihue.
 Its capital is Puerto Montt; other important cities include Osorno, Castro, Ancud, and Puerto Varas.
 Los Lagos Region is considered part of Patagonia.

 Historically, the Huilliche have called this territory between Bueno River and Reloncaví Sound Futahuillimapu, meaning "great land of the south".
 The region hosts Monte Verde, one of the oldest archaeological sites of the Americas.
 The largest indigenous group of the region are the Huilliche who lived in the area before the arrival of the Spanish.
 The Spanish crown settled Chiloé Archipelago in 1567 while the rest of the region begun to be slowly colonized by non-indigenous people only in the late 18th century.
 In the 1850s, Germans arrived to colonize the shores of Llanquihue Lake under a Chilean state-sponsored program.

 Los Lagos Region economy is dominated by the service sector but based in fishing, salmon aquaculture, forestry and cattle farming.
 Tourism is economically important in The Andes where ski resorts, hot springs and recreational fishing are popular offers.

+History

+The territory between Valdivia and Puerto Montt was already described in CORFO’s Geografía Económica de Chile (1950) as one of six regions defined according to geographic, demographic, and economic criteria.
+These regions were used solely for planning purposes and for the organization of ODEPLAN, and were later formalized by Decree No. 1104 of 1969.

+The regionalization process promoted by the military dictatorship created the “X Region” in 1974, comprising the former provinces of Valdivia, Osorno, Llanquihue, and Chiloé.

+As regionalization was implemented gradually, the administrative regime of the new region only began operating on 1 January 1976, when Air Force Brigadier General Juan Soler Manfredini—until then intendant of the former province of Llanquihue—assumed office as the first regional intendant.

+In 1978, it received the official name “X Región de Los Lagos,” and in 1979 the province of Palena was created, made up of Chaitén, Futaleufú, Palena, and the Desertores Islands which until then had belonged to the province of Chiloé, as well as the newly created commune of Hualaihué, whose territory had previously been part of the province of Llanquihue.

+The most significant change, however, occurred on 2 October 2007, with the separation of the province of Valdivia, which became the Region of Los Ríos.

+In 2018, the numerical designation of the regions was abolished, and since then its official name has been “Región de Los Lagos”.